pybliometrics-dev/pybliometrics/docs/examples/ContentAffiliationRetrieval.rst

     '53312'

-Scopus also collects information on different names affiliated authors use for this affiliation, which `scopus` returns as list of `namedtuples <https://docs.python.org/2/library/collections.html#collections.namedtuple>`_:
+Scopus also collects information on different names affiliated authors use for this affiliation, which `pybliometrics` returns as list of `namedtuples <https://docs.python.org/2/library/collections.html#collections.namedtuple>`_:

 .. code-block:: python